sogasg/gatsby-netlify-cms-boilerplate/README.md

 - Follow these instructions ([Netlify CMS Quick Start Guide](https://www.netlifycms.org/docs/quick-start/)) for a custom setup.

 ## To Dos
-- [ ] Save frontmatter values as strings
+- [ ] Register a custom widget to save frontmatter values as strings
-- [ ] Model content correctly
+- [ ] Netlify authentication